TenneT: History

 Since 1 January 2010, Tennet owns the German high‑voltage grid operator Transpower Stromübertragungs GmbH, formerly a part of E.ON, now renamed to Tennet TSO GmbH.
 The agreed value of transaction was €885 million.
 The company quoted several reasons for the merger, including price equalization, improved grid balancing, greater insight into grid situations, and better possibilities for sustainable development in both countries.

 On 1 March 2018, the European Commission opened a formal antitrust investigation against TenneT, alleging it was deliberately bottlenecking the grid connection between Denmark and Northern Germany, preventing cheap wind and hydro power from Scandinavia from being exported to the German market.
 The Commission adopted a decision on 7 December 2018, imposing binding obligations on TenneT to allow at least 75% of the capacity to be utilized after a 6-month implementation period, as well as to expand the connection capacity from 1300 MW to 2625 MW by January 2026.

 In early 2023, TenneT announced that the Dutch and German governments were discussing a potential sale of TenneT's German grid for €22 billion, as the Dutch government was reluctant to provide the growing investment cost for the German grid.
 The sale was abandoned in 2024, due to the German government lacking the required budget.
 In the meantime, the Dutch government had provided the company with a €25 billion loan.

+In September 2025, a sale was agreed for 46% of the shares of TenneT Germany to a consortium of investors for a value of €9.5bn euros.
+In February 2026, a further 25.1% was sold to the German government, for the value of €3.3bn.

-As of January 1, 2025, TenneT operated as two separate national organizations in the Netherlands and Germany, held together as a group under a single holding company.
+After the sale, TenneT continues to operate as two separate national organizations in the Netherlands and Germany, held together as a group under a single holding company, which retains a 28.9% share of TenneT Germany.

 TenneT is a partner in European Market Coupling Company.